joshua-a-lucas/Rumble-MicrosoftSentinel/README.md

     * Alerts when a high value asset as been modified at the network level  (e.g. new IP addresses, exposed ports, etc).

 ## Deployment
->**Note:** The Rumble Network Discovery data connector uses [Azure Functions](https://azure.microsoft.com/pricing/details/functions/) to ingest asset information and alerts into Microsoft Sentinel, as well as [Key Vault](https://azure.microsoft.com/en-us/pricing/details/key-vault/) to securely store secrets, which may result in additional charges.
+>**Note:** The Rumble Network Discovery data connector uses [Azure Functions](https://azure.microsoft.com/pricing/details/functions/) to ingest asset information and alerts into Microsoft Sentinel, as well as [Key Vault](https://azure.microsoft.com/en-us/pricing/details/key-vault/) to securely store secrets, which may result in additional charges for your Azure subscription.
 ### 1. Create a Rumble Organization API key
 1. Log in to the [Rumble console](https://console.rumble.run/)
 2. Navigate to [Organizations](https://console.rumble.run/organizations) and select your organization